-Rebecca A. Seawright represents the Upper East Side, Yorkville and Roosevelt Island in New York’s 76th Assembly District.
-As the first woman to serve the district and since her election in 2014, she is known as a strong voice for over 133,000 constituents, securing over $12 million in funding for public schools, senior centers, parks and non-profits.
+Rebecca A. Seawright represents the Upper East Side, Yorkville, and Roosevelt Island in New York’s 76th Assembly District.
+As the first woman to serve the district and since her election in 2014, she is known as a strong voice for over 133,000 constituents, securing over $15 million in funding for public schools, senior centers, parks, and non-profits.

-Appointed by the Speaker in 2021, she holds the Leadership position of Chair of the Assembly Task Force on Women’s Issues.
-Previously, she served in leadership as Secretary of the Majority conference.
+Appointed by the Speaker in 2021, she holds the Leadership position of Chair of the Majority Steering Committee.
+Previously, she served in leadership as Secretary of the Majority conference, and as Chair of the Task Force on Women’s Issues.
 Nominated by her colleagues, she serves as a Director of the Legislative Women’s Caucus and works with her colleagues as part of the Bipartisan Pro-Choice, Jewish, Environmental, and Gun Reform Legislative Caucuses.
-As a member of the Ways and Means; Banking; Codes; Corporations, Authorities and Commissions; Education; and Judiciary Committees, Seawright is motivated to protect her constituents’ quality of life in our great State of New York.
+As a member of the Ways and Means; Banking; Codes; Corporations, Authorities and Commissions; Education; and Judiciary Committees, Seawright is motivated to protect her constituents’ interests in our great State of New York.

-Seawright is the recipient of the Congresswoman Carolyn Maloney Fearless Girl Award ‘19; A Place to Be(ad) Me Honoree ‘19; Super Happy Healthy Kids Black Tie Gala Honoree ‘19; James Dudley Luce Foundation Humanitarian of the Year ‘19; Lenox Hill Neighborhood House Elizabeth Rohatyn Award ‘17; and The New York Board of Rabbis Humanitarian of the Year ‘15.
+Seawright is the recipient of The Met's 13th Annual Women's Award '20; Congresswoman Carolyn Maloney Fearless Girl Award ‘19; A Place to Be(ad) Me Honoree ‘19; Super Happy Healthy Kids Black Tie Gala Honoree ‘19; James Dudley Luce Foundation Humanitarian of the Year ‘19; Lenox Hill Neighborhood House Elizabeth Rohatyn Award ‘17; and The New York Board of Rabbis Humanitarian of the Year ‘15.